Pascal DA SILVA DipAc PgAc DipCHM Msc MBAcC

 Dr Truong Thin (then Director of the Institute) and Dr Daniel Laurent (Head of the college) coauthored the “Manual of Traditional Asian Medicine” in 2002, which I had the privilege to illustrate and edit.

 We still keep close relationships with the doctors of HCM City as many studients go there every year.

 Postgraduate in women’s health

-Elisabeth Rochat de la Vallée (photo) is a world renown specialist in Chinese civilisation at the European school of Acupuncture in Paris where I attended a postgraduate programme in women’s health, in 2003 and many other workshops to these days.
+Elisabeth Rochat de la Vallée is a world renown specialist in Chinese civilisation at the European school of Acupuncture in Paris where I attended a postgraduate programme in women’s health, in 2003 and many other workshops to these days.

 Several of Elisabeth’s books are translated in English with Monkey Press.